User story #1769

 ncharles says : descriptions are often too long.
 I would say : tooltips are not appropriate for long texts (because of the display delay of the browser)

-#1 Updated by Nicolas CHARLES almost 4 years ago
+#1 Updated by Nicolas CHARLES about 4 years ago

 Tiny characters are hard to read.
 But we have some space on the right.
 We could have some text filling up this place when are selecting the input/select/radio, and the text would be the description of the currently selected item ? (i'm not sure, just trying to see a solution)